OpenAg Wiki Archive

 }

-database record, it is also possible to set a
+In your binary_actuator database record, it is also possible to set a

-for a specific input
+multiplier for a specific input or output.
+Commands from the

 controller will be multiplied by this value before being passed to